- When is Magic City Brewfest?

 - Will there be a fee for parking?

-- With the change in location, parking is street parking only.
+- With the change in location, we will be announcing parking options soon since there is no adjacent parking lot.
 We suggest using our sponsor Yellow Cab to get you to and from the event.

 - What about getting home?